ElementsProject/lightning/doc/lightningd-config.5.md

  **disable-dns**
 Disable the DNS bootstrapping mechanism to find a node by its node ID.

- **enable-autotor-v2-mode**
-Try to get a v2 onion address from the Tor service call, default is v3.

  **tor-service-password**=*PASSWORD*
 Set a Tor control password, which may be needed for *autotor:* to authenticate to the Tor control port.